Hunt under way for suspect in shooting of officer

 BLUEFIELD, Va. — Authorities say a Virginia police officer has been shot and seriously wounded after making a traffic stop.

-State police say a Bluefield, Virginia, officer was shot after stopping a 2008 Toyota Yaris for an equipment violation on Route 460 shortly before midnight Saturday.
+State police say a Bluefield officer was shot after stopping a 2008 Toyota Yaris for an equipment violation on Route 460 shortly before midnight Saturday.

-Authorities say a passenger in the vehicle, 25-year-old Donquale Maurice Gray, began shooting at the officer.
+Authorities say a passenger in the vehicle began shooting at the officer.

-The officer and another Bluefield who had responded to assist with the traffic stop, returned fire.
-The Toyota’s driver surrendered but Gray got into the driver’s seat and drove off.
+The officer and another Bluefield officer, who had responded to assist with the traffic stop, returned fire.
+The Toyota’s driver surrendered but the passenger got into the driver’s seat and drove off.

 The Toyota was found abandoned a few hours later in Bluefield, West Virginia.
-The search for Gray continued Sunday afternoon.
+The search for the passenger continued Sunday.

-The wounded officer was being treated for serious, but non-life threatening, injuries at Roanoke Memorial Hospital.
+The wounded officer was being treated for serious injuries that were not considered life threatening at Roanoke Memorial Hospital.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.